cathyqqtao/CorrTest/README.md

 Citation
 ============
 Tao et al. (2018).
-Pervasive correlation of molecular evolutionary rates in the tree of life (submitted to PNAS).
+Pervasive correlation of molecular evolutionary rates in the tree of life (submitted).